Catalyst Pedals Review

 Practicing barefoot pedaling by using Catalyst Pedals—either exclusively or as a training tool you use several times per month, or something in between—is an important consideration for those riders who want to pedal with more power and endurance while causing less wear and tear on their body.

-Your feet are a key contact point with the bike.
+SHOP CATALYST PEDALSYour feet are a key contact point with the bike.
 If your feet are not positioned properly, you risk pedaling with less power, being less stable on technical terrain, and predisposing yourself to an overuse injury.

 With pedaling, as with squats and deadlifts, you want your whole foot to stay solidly in contact with the ground for maximum balance, muscle recruitment, and power transfer.
 You don’t want to shift all your weight to the ball of your foot because it will actually reduce your strength and balance.
 So, a “midfoot” position (i.e., a position in which both the forefoot and the heel are engaging the contact surface and the toes are splayed) is optimal for pedaling.
 Image A above shows the proper foot placement on and dual pressure points associated with the Catalyst Pedal.
 Image B shows the typical foot placement on and solitary pressure point associated with a conventional platform pedal.
-Note: The flat pedal in image B could easily be swapped for a clipless pedal, as the foot positioning is very similar for both, though there is, perhaps, even more pinpoint pressure on the ball of the foot in the clipless pedal situation.
+Note: The flat pedal in image B could easily be swapped for a clipless pedal, as the foot positioning is very similar for both, though there is perhaps even more pinpoint pressure on the ball of the foot in the clipless pedal situation.

 A midfoot position will, by its very nature, enable you to better recruit your hips, which are among the strongest muscles in your lower body and the real key to pedaling power.
 To achieve a midfoot position with Catalyst Pedals, simply place the pedal’s axle in the middle of your main foot arch and try to get at least some aspect of both arch ends onto the pedal.
 This foot placement enhances your pedaling in three distinct ways:

 Another nice aspect of Catalyst Pedals is that, though the traction pins keep your foot rooted to the pedal, and though you want your foot to maintain that ideal midfoot position, your feet aren’t stuck in one position on the pedals.
 Feet were never meant to be locked into the same position with every single pedal stroke.
 Your feet need to do a little work to maintain their position on the pedal.
-This movement—minor variations in foot placement that occur between pedal strokes—is necessary to keep your musculoskeletal system healthy and balanced; your body will last longer if it experiences some minor differences in how it moves during repetitive activity.
+This movement—minor variations in foot placement that occur between pedal strokes—is necessary to keep your musculoskeletal system healthy and balanced; your body will hold up for longer if it experiences some minor differences in how it moves during repetitive activity.
 In my opinion, a little “wasted energy” is a far better fate than what results when you lock your foot into the exact same position over countless revolutions.

 Here are some tips to help you get the most out of your Catalyst Pedals: